We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-During perimenopause, your body begins to make less estrogen until the last one or two years until your hormone levels drop rapidly.
+During perimenopause, your body begins to make less estrogen.
+This continues until the last one or two years of perimenopause until your hormone levels drop rapidly.
 Perimenopause can start up to 10 years before you enter menopause.
 It often begins in your 40s, but some women enter perimenopause in their 30s.

 Perimenopausal symptoms can last four years on average.
-The symptoms associated with this phase will gradually ease during menopause and the years following called postmenopause.
-Women who've gone an entire year without a period are considered postmenopausal.
+The symptoms associated with this phase will gradually ease during menopause and postmenopause.
+Women who’ve gone an entire year without a period are considered postmenopausal.

 Hot flashes, also known as hot flushes, are a common symptom of perimenopause.
-One study found that moderate to severe hot flashes could continue past perimenopause and may last for a median of 10.2 years.
+One study found that moderate to severe hot flashes could continue past perimenopause and last for a

 It’s possible for a woman to experience menopause before the age of 55.
-Early menopause occurs in women who go through menopause before they're 45 years old.
-If you're menopausal and are 40 years old or younger, it’s considered premature menopause.
+Early menopause occurs in women who go through menopause before they’re 45 years old.
+It’s considered premature menopause if you’re menopausal and are 40 years old or younger.

 Early or premature menopause can happen for many reasons.
 Some women can go through early or premature menopause because of surgical intervention, like a hysterectomy.
-It could also occur from damages to the ovaries caused by chemotherapy or other conditions and treatments.
+It can also happen if the ovaries are damaged by chemotherapy or other conditions and treatments.

 Other symptoms of perimenopause can include: